fzafir66/FlowiseOpenshiftChatbotDemo/README.md

 ### Provisioning ARO

-01. Provision an 'Azure with ARO Open Environment (Subscription Based)' ([ARO](https://demo.redhat.com/catalog?search=aro&item=babylon-catalog-prod%2Fazure-gpte.open-environment-aro4-sub.prod)) on 'demo.redhat.com'
+01. Provision an `Azure with ARO Open Environment (Subscription Based)` ([ARO](https://demo.redhat.com/catalog?search=aro&item=babylon-catalog-prod%2Fazure-gpte.open-environment-aro4-sub.prod)) on `demo.redhat.com`

 ### Create a Chatflow on Flowise

 01. Deploy Flowise service using the container image `docker.io/rach228/flowise-chatflow:1.2` on ARO and ensure that the container is exposed at port 3000.

-02. Open Flowise from the service running on ARO
+02. Open Flowise from the service running on ARO.

 03. Build a chatflow based on the sample below.